 Plan of action

 IT players in the field have now come forward with a plan of action to address among other things the issue of imparting appropriate training for aspirants seeking to make a career in big data analytics.
-Their focus, thus, is on increasing awareness, developing talent pool, standardising tools and technologies besides ‘setting up cross functional analytics teams’ to drive rapid industrialisation of the analytics segment.
+Their focus, thus, is on increasing awareness, developing talent pool, standardizing tools and technologies besides ‘setting up cross functional analytics teams’ to drive rapid industrialization of the analytics segment.

 Obstacles to overcome

 However, despite the positive outlook for the business of analytics, there are still many obstacles to be overcome before India can firmly establish its credential as a global big data analytics player.
 Grooming a reliable workforce capable of delivering is one of the main challenges before the various stakeholders, both in the public and private sector units.

 The gateway to the world of efficient management of big data business is the alternative skills in Jive, Hive, Scoop, Latin, Piglatin besides the Hadoop and basic Java, etc. These skills are likely to stand job aspirants in good stead and will be real assets to keep and nurture for big ticket positions in the business of big data analytics in the days and months to come.